ViktoriaCreates/QA_Portfolio_Viktoriia_Colozzo/README.md

 Test Scenarios:

-Examples of test scenarios written in Gherkin syntax.
+Examples of test scenarios are written in Gherkin syntax.

 https://www.disneyplus.com/ - Industry: Entertainment Providers - I created 3 test scenarios for the website.